victor-david/camera-eye/README.md

 derive from these classes, but it can be helpful as they provide some common functionality such as an Http client and Rtsp handling.
 5. Restless.Plugin.Foscam - A plugin that handles older Foscam SD cameras.
 It implements **ICameraMotion** to provide the ability to pan and tilt the camera.
 6. Restless.Plugin.Axis - A plugin that handles Axis cameras.
 It (currently) provides only the video stream, no ability to move the camera.
 7. Restless.Plugin.Amcrest - A plugin that handles newer Amcrest cameras.
-It implements **ICameraMotion** to provide the ability to pan and tilt the camera.
+It implements **ICameraMotion** to provide the ability to pan and tilt the camera, **ICameraPreset** to provide the ability to set, clear, and go to prest camera positions, and other interfaces to provide access to other camera settings.

 ### How to Build